Campground List

 Comments:

 Kaibab Lake is about 30 acres and is seasonal.
-Power boat motors
+Power boats

 are limited to 8hp.